With 14 R&D facilities in the U.S. today, Honda has more than any international automaker.

 |Raymond, OH||Automobile & All-Terrain Vehicle Research & Development|

 |Timmonsville, SC||All-Terrain Vehicle Research & Development|

 Improving Fuel Economy by Reducing Aerodynamic Drag

-Honda R&D’s new Wind Tunnel facility in Ohio will help improve vehicle fuel economy by eliminating sources of aerodynamic drag not only around the exterior shape, but also across the underbody, through the engine room, and around wheels and tires.
-By combining Computational Fluid Dynamics simulation techniques with wind tunnel test results, Honda R&D can reduce aerodynamic drag very early in the development process, when vehicle and system designs are most flexible.
+Honda R&D’s Wind Tunnel facility in Ohio helps improve vehicle fuel economy by allowing engineers to eliminate sources of aerodynamic drag not only around the exterior shape, but also across the underbody, through the engine room, and around wheels and tires.
+By combining Computational Fluid Dynamics simulation techniques with wind tunnel test results, engineers reduce aerodynamic drag very early in the development process, when vehicle and system designs are most flexible.